MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

         - Rotation 🖀
         - Flipping 🖁
 5. **Model Architecture**:
-   - Built a CNN with layers optimized for image classification.
+   - Built a CNN from scratch with layers optimized for image classification.
-   - Trained on labeled datasets to recognize diseases like early blight, late blight, tomato mosaic virus, and bacterial spot.
+   - Using Transfer Learning train model on labeled datasets to recognize diseases like early blight, late blight, tomato mosaic virus, and bacterial spot.
 6. **Deployment**:
    - Integrated the trained model into a **[Streamlit](https://plant-leaf-desease-classification.streamlit.app/)** app for user-friendly interactions.